introlatin/introlatin.github.io/docs/course_information/grading.md

 ### Homework

 * **5 points** per homework assignment, **thirty-one (31)** assignments total = **155 total points**
-* There will be **thirty-one (31) homework assignments** throughout the semester, with the first one due on W 1/25 to give you time to acclimate to the course.
+* There will be **thirty-one (31) homework assignments** throughout the semester, with due dates specified in the [Course Schedule](schedule) and on Blackboard.
 Each homework assignment will give you practice with the concept that was learned in class that day, and each homework assignment will be graded on the basis of **completeness, not correctness**.
 All assignments will be administered through Blackboard and due at the beginning of the following class period.

 ### Daily Check-Ins